Evidence of Grace

 Sylvia Boggs, the child’s aunt, crusades for her belief the child is still alive.
 In the process, secrets held by her husband, Brian, a prominent town attorney, begin to be revealed.
 His complicity in illegal business ventures compels him to deal with some unsavory criminals, and he is desperate to keep Sylvia unaware of his connection to her deceased sister, the mother of the child.

 The infant’s name is Grace, although Charlie and Mae have named her Amy.
-Mae wants nothing more in life than to be a mother, but class distinctions, legal obstacles, and even her husband’s morality stand in her way.
-She doesn’t even want to contemplate what should be done—and she will use every means at her disposal to convince herself and Charlie that raising the baby is the right thing to do.
+Mae wants nothing more in life than to be a mother, but class distinctions, legal obstacles and even her husband’s morality stand in her way.
+She will use every means at her disposal to convince herself and Charlie that raising the baby is the right thing to do.

 Charlie clearly wants to be a father, but he also knows right from wrong.
 He suppresses his conscience because his life with Mae, and then with Amy, is his identity.
 Fear of losing Mae is his primary motivation.